CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

     ![](./images/vidana(4).png)

-    >**Note:** Do not close the upload and index page unless it shows 100% completed, it will cause interruption in the index of video.
+    >**Note:** Do not close the upload and index page unless it shows 100% completed, as it will cause interruption in the index of the video.

-6. After the file has uploaded, wait a few minutes while Video Analyzer automatically indexes it.
+6. After the file has been uploaded, wait a few minutes while Video Analyzer automatically indexes it.
 Duplicate the tab and view the Index Status

     ![](./images/vidana(5).png)

-    > **Note:** In this exercise, we're using this video to explore Video Analyzer functionality; but you should take the time to watch it in full when you've finished the exercise as it contains useful information and guidance for developing AI-enabled applications responsibly!
+    > **Note:** In this exercise, we're using this video to explore Video Analyzer functionality, but you should take the time to watch it in full when you've finished the exercise, as it contains useful information and guidance for developing AI-enabled applications responsibly!

 ## Task 3: Review video insights